microlinkhq/browserless/README.md

 Additionally, you can setup:

-The `options` provided are passed to [page.pdf](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions).

-Additionally, you can setup:

 ##### device

 It generate the PDF using the [device](#devices) descriptor name settings, like `userAgent` and `viewport`.